Educational demo — not a live prediction or trading service

 The proliferation of AI-powered trading tools has created a dangerous misconception among retail investors: that machine learning can reliably predict short-term price movements.
 No publicly available model, regardless of its sophistication, can consistently predict market direction with statistical significance after accounting for transaction costs and slippage.
 The charts and scores generated by such tools should be treated as educational simulations that demonstrate quantitative concepts, not as signals for capital allocation.

-Platforms like WealthGrid Hub serve a critical educational function by demystifying the quantitative methods used by institutional investors.
+Platforms like WealthGrid Hub serve a critical educational function by demystifying the quantitative methods used by professional investors.
 Understanding how a gradient boosting machine processes yield curve data, or why a Random Forest model might identify breadth divergences, equips individual investors with the conceptual framework to evaluate financial research critically.
 The goal is not to replace human judgment but to augment it with structured analytical thinking.

 Further Reading and Educational Resources